 The chart below breaks down all 30 major-league teams' bullpens in terms of relievers' proximity to the closer role, not their overall fantasy value.
 Teams are listed in alphabetical order.

 "Closer" is either that team's officially designated closer, or the pitcher most likely to get the team's next save chance.
 "Next in line" is the pitcher next-most likely to take over if something happens to the closer, or the one who might get any save chances on the closer's nights off.
 "Stealth" is a dark-horse candidate for saves, for those digging deep.
 These pitchers typically don't pose an imminent threat to the closer's job security, but might, given time.
 "Looming" is a pitcher who has his sights set on the closer role but whose circumstances might currently prevent him from doing so.
-Generally speaking, usual closers who are on hurt and/or on the disabled list (designated as "Inj." or "DL"), bereavement list ("BL") or restricted list ("RL"), closer-worthy pitchers currently working out of the rotation, specialists (especially lefties) or "next in line" options presently in the minors fit the description.
+Generally speaking, usual closers who are on hurt and/or on the disabled list (designated as "Inj." or "DL"), bereavement list ("BL") or restricted list ("RL"), are serving suspensions ("Sus."), closer-worthy pitchers currently working out of the rotation, specialists (especially lefties) or "next in line" options presently in the minors fit the description.

 FANTASY TOP HEADLINES